BetaNYC/NYC-CIF/lessons/01-01-Intro-to-CIF.md

 ### Field work

 Starting week seven, you will be deployed to Community Board District Offices.
 There, you will work for the Community Board and the District Manager.
 Your task is to assist in their needs, observe, and journal opportunities for improvement.
 Should you be called upon to develop data insights, you will work in a team to develop maps and visualizations.

+#### Monthly Check ins

+Every Friday, we will host a SCRUM session where you will talk about what you accomplished the in the last week and what you plan to accomplish and what are your blockers.

+One Friday a month, we will gather in person or go on a field trip in NYC.

 ### Potential Projects
 * Administrative support